stsyg/terraform-azurerm-bastion/README.md

-# terraform-azurerm-bastion
-Deployment of Azure Bastion
+# Deployment of Azure Bastion

+The following resources will be created:

+- Azure Bastion